Ross Alexander: Early years

-Ross Alexander was born and raised in Brooklyn until his high school years.
-He attended Erasmus Hall High School in Brooklyn for a while until he and his family moved to upstate Rochester, New York.
-He attended high school there, but he dropped out before graduating.
+Alexander attended Erasmus Hall High School in Brooklyn until he and his family moved to upstate Rochester, New York.
+He attended high school there, but dropped out before graduating.
+Alexander claimed in interviews that the high-school principal recommended to his parents that the student should follow the acting profession.

 When he was 17, he went to New York City and studied acting at the Packard Theatrical Agency.

 Stage

 Alexander began his acting career with the Henry Jewett Players in Boston, debuting in Enter Madame.
-By 1926, he was regarded as a promising leading man with good looks and an easy and charming style and began appearing in more substantial roles.
+By 1926, he was regarded as a promising leading man with good looks and an easy, charming style, and began appearing in more substantial roles.

-His Broadway credits include The Party's Over (1932), Honeymoon (1932), The Stork Is Dead (1932), After Tomorrow (1931), That's Gratitude (1930), Let Us Be Gay (1928), The Ladder (1926), and Enter Madame (1920).
+His Broadway credits include Enter Madame (1920), The Ladder (1926), Let Us Be Gay (1928), That's Gratitude (1930), After Tomorrow (1931), The Stork Is Dead (1932), Honeymoon (1932), and The Party's Over (1932).
+Alexander looked back at The Ladder with bemusement because its oilman backer, who had declared that the play would have a record-breaking run, kept his word by keeping the show open -- despite audiences of perhaps a dozen people at each performance.
+Ross Alexander stayed with the ailing show for almost two years.

 Film

-Alexander was signed to a film contract by Paramount Pictures, and his film debut in The Wiser Sex (1932) was not a success, and so he returned to Broadway.
-In 1934, he was signed to another studio contract, this time by Warner Bros.
+Alexander was signed to a film contract by Paramount Pictures, and made his film debut in The Wiser Sex (1932).
+Paramount dropped his option and he returned to Broadway.
+In 1934, casting director Max Arnow signed him with Warner Bros.
 His bigger successes from this period were Flirtation Walk (1934), A Midsummer Night's Dream and Captain Blood (both 1935).

 In 1936, he starred in Hot Money.
 It was a defining role in his persona as a glamorous, well-dressed and dapper leading man, not in the usual Warner gangster mold of rough-hewn stars such as Edward G. Robinson or Paul Muni.

 His final film Ready, Willing and Able, a Ruby Keeler musical, was released posthumously.
-Supposedly Ronald Reagan was signed by the studio as a replacement for Alexander due to remarked similarities in their radio voices and mannerisms.
+Alexander was the male lead, but he was now billed sixth.
+According to a commentator on the history of American cinema, Kenneth Anger, supposedly Ronald Reagan was signed by Warner Bros. as a replacement for Alexander due to similarities in their radio voices and mannerisms.